Well Water vs City Water Cost

 • After a Flood in the area

 Having a lab test well water samples can cost a nominal fee at government or university labs, or $50-$500 or more for private labs, depending on the lab and the number and type of compounds tested.
-Water testing by a lab should include a written analysis of the results and clear recommendations.
+Well Water testing by a lab should include a written analysis of the results and clear recommendations.
 In many states and counties, the Board of Health can oversee and recommend Professional Labs in your area.

 City Water Cost

-Water Distribution System Community Water Systems (CWS) supplies water to the same population year-round.
+(CWS) supplies water to the same population year-round.
 It serves at least 25 people at their primary residences or at least 15 residences that are primary residences (for example, municipalities, mobile home park, and sub-divisions).

-In the United States, 52,110 (33.5%) are community systems.
+Public Water Systems | Drinking Water | Healthy Water | CDCIn the United States, 52,110 (33.5%) are community systems.
 Over 286 million Americans get their tap water from a community water system.
 This water is monitored and protected by the Environmental Protection Agency EPA.

 According to EPA, It is estimated that more than 13 million households rely on private wells for drinking water in the United States (US Census American Housing Survey 2017).